fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

       ...
 </pre>

-So the component <i>Course</i> contains the components defined in the previous part, which are responsible for rendering the course name and its parts.
+Hence, the <i>Course</i> component contains the components defined in the previous part, which are responsible for rendering the course name and its parts.

-The rendered page can for example look as follows:
+The rendered page can, for example, look as follows:

 ![](../../images/teht/8e.png)

-You don't need the sum of exercises yet.
+You don't need the sum of the exercises yet.

 The application must work <i>regardless of the number of parts a course has</i>, so make sure the application works if you add or remove parts of a course.